1987 24 Hours of Le Mans: Morning

 The quick demise of the Jaguar team left no-one else to seriously challenge the works Porsche.
 Over the next three hours, the lead built up to sixteen laps.
 The fancied customer Porsches had been decimated early on with their fuel issues.
 The Japanese teams were again a disappointment.
 Both of the Toyotas were out before nightfall.
 The Nissans fared a bit better, with the Takahashi/Matsumoto/Hoshino car getting into the top ten late in the night, until delayed and finally retired with a broken gearbox.
 The other two were already out with engine failures.

 After a delay overnight, the Porsche 961 had climbed back into the top-dozen by morning, well behind the remaining Mazda running 9th.
 Then at 10am, Nierop crashed on the approach to Indianapolis when he mistakenly downshifted to second gear instead of fourth.
 The car spun and backed into the guardrail hard.
 He was able to get going again, until team manager Peter Falk radioed him to park and get out immediately.
 Unseen by the driver, but picked up by the TV coverage, the savaged rear bodywork had cut a turbo exhaust and started a serious fire.
 Nierop got out safely, but unfortunately had parked too far from fire posts and the car went up in flames.
 The car would later be recovered and fully restored for museum display.

 Finish and post-race

-The Rothmans Porsche cruised to victory with the biggest winning margin of the decade – of 20 laps (260 km).
-For Bell and Holbert, it was their fourth consecutive 24-hour victory, with the unique double of both the Daytona and Le Mans in the same year.
-The small Obermaier team had their greatest day after running reliably and keeping out of trouble.
-After the demise of the last Jaguar, they had held second place for the final six hours to the end.
-A fine result for their Primagaz sponsors was capped by third place for the Cougar.
-They had a degree of good-fortune, almost running out of fuel, and getting a broken CV-joint within coasting distance of the pits.
-Yves Courage did his only driving-stint of the race, to bring his car to the finish.
+The Rothmans Porsche won the race with the biggest winning margin of the decade, of 20 laps (260 km).
+It was Bell and Holbert's fourth consecutive 24-hour victory, having also achieved the rare double of both the Daytona and Le Mans in the same year.
+The small Obermaier team finished second, having held their position for six hours following the retirement of their last Jaguar.
+The Primagaz-sponsored Cougar team finished third, despite almost running out of fuel and getting a broken CV-joint within coasting distance of the pits.
+Yves Courage did his only driving-stint of the race to bring his car across the finish line.